This website uses features that your browser doesn't support. Please upgrade to a recent version of your browser.

 We care about prints and paper.

 Digital instead of print.
-Digital transformation is a key topic at ZU - and this we really mean it.
-In administration, we have digitalised many processes such as invoices, the workflow of the travel expenses as well as the documents used in meetings.
+Digital transformation is a key topic at ZU - and we really mean it.
+We have digitalised many processes in the administration such as invoices, the workflow of the travel expenses as well as the documents used in meetings.
 Moreover, of course, the sustainability report is no longer available on paper.

-Since 2020, ZU has exclusively procured recycled copy paper with Blue Angel certification.
-It regularly participates in the Paper Atlas in the nationwide university competition (2022 Rising Star of the year, 2024 5th place).
+Since 2020, ZU has exclusively procured recycling copy paper with Blue Angel certification.
+It regularly participates in the Paper Atlas in the nationwide university competition (Rising Star of the year in 2022, ranked 5th in 2024, ranked 9th in 2025).
+Unfortunately, the results of the Paper Atlas are only published in German.

 When we print materials such as brochures or business cards, we pay attention to regional added value.